majianjia/QingStation/doc/anemometer.md

 For each channel, we interpolate `6` zero-crossing points around the maximum amplitude of each echo.
 As the waves around peaks are the most identical.
 These zero crossing are averaged and produce one number, which represent the location of these crossing.
-There is no need to compare all the zero-crossing moment as I found out these zero-crossing are very stable.
+There is no need to compare all the zero-crossing moment as I found out thier averages are very stable.

-This result in a pretty stable sub-digit accuracy, at least in calm wind.
+These result in a pretty stable sub-digit accuracy, at least in calm wind.
-A simple test results in a standard error at `0.037us`, when converting to windspeed is `0.051m/s`.
+A simple test results shows the raw measurements in a standard error at `0.037us`, when converting to windspeed is `0.051m/s`.
+Better accuracy can be achieved by averaging the measurement.
 This level of accuracy that a simple processing can provide is already very promising!

+#### Pulse compression
+Pulse compression is very commonly implemented for radar system, Lau's works is also using it but I am not sure how he use it.
+If the above accuracy is not enough.
+I will implement a coded excitation using bark-code.

+It is fairly straight forward to perform a matched filter (pulse compression).
+But it requires much more CPU time since it is basically a signal correlation (same as a convolution in machine learning).
+If it is needed, quantisation to `8/16bit` fixed-point then use Neural Network acceleration core will help the speed.

+In a rough test, for bark-code 4.1 `+++-`, the MCU tooks `46ms` to compute all 4 channels (correlation of `100 x 1000`).
+The load is ok, compared to the *peak match* method, which only take `6m1s, it takes too much time.
+I didn't test a correlation between 2 channels, e.g. North vs. South, which will leand to `1000*1000` maximum, `10` times of the trial.
+Of course, it is not necessary to make the full correlation, a `300 x 300` windows for both signal should be enough. which should take around `50ms` per pair of channel.
+It can be as a backup to the *peak match* method.

 #### Extracting wind speed